 We are developing PRAX-114, an extrasynaptic-preferring GABAA receptor positive allosteric modulator, or PAM, for the treatment of patients suffering from major depressive disorder, or MDD, and perimenopausal depression, or PMD.
 PRAX-114 is under development as a potentially differentiated treatment as both a monotherapy and adjunctive therapy for both the acute and maintenance setting.
 We have a multi-cohort, three-part Phase 2a clinical trial ongoing in Australia, and in Part A of the trial, we observed marked improvements in depression scores in MDD patients within two weeks of treatment.
 We expect complete topline data from Part B of the trial in the second half of 2021 and from longer-term dosing in MDD patients in Part C of the trial in the fourth quarter of 2020.
-We are planning to initiate a Phase 2/3 trial in the United States and Australia in the fourth quarter of 2020, which is intended to satisfy one of two registrational trials required by the U.S. Food and Drug Administration, or the FDA, to support clinical efficacy for the treatment of MDD, and we expect topline data in the second half of 2021.
+We are planning to initiate a Phase 2/3 trial in the U.S. Food and Drug Administration, or the FDA, to support clinical efficacy for the treatment of MDD, and we expect topline data in the second half of 2021.